-Hot Springs is a beautiful town located in Arkansas’ Ouachita National Forest.
+Hot Springs is a beautiful town located in Arkansas’ Ouachita National Forest and this weekend guide will give you all the information you need to plan the perfect trip.
 Once known as “Little Chicago”, due to the influx of gangsters like Al Capone (he even has a suite named after him at the Arlington Hotel) and Bugsy Segel, Hot Springs is a popular weekend destination for Arkansans.
 With natural hot springs flowing through the town, hence the name, and bathhouses galore, it’s no wonder Hot Springs is the perfect destination for a quick weekend getaway.

 Disclosure: My posts may contain affiliate links.
 If you buy something through one of those links, you won’t pay a penny more, but I’ll earn a small commission.
 As always, I will only include links to products I actually use, love, or recommend.